Faculty, Reflective Mentors and Reflective Consultants

 Co-Director: Sarah Strong, MSSW, LCSW, IMH-E® (Clinical Mentor) , Capstone Certificate Program Co-Director, Department of Psychiatry, UW School of Medicine and Public Health.

-Sarah Strong, MSSW, LCSW, IMH-E® is a Co-director of the Infant, Early Childhood and Family Mental Health Capstone Certificate Program and the Wisconsin Child-Parent Psychotherapy Learning Community at the Department of Psychiatry, UW School of Medicine and Public Health.
+Sarah Strong, MSSW, LCSW, IMH-E® is the Co-director of the Infant, Early Childhood and Family Mental Health Capstone Certificate Program, the Wisconsin Child-Parent Psychotherapy Learning Community, and the Newborn Behavioral Observations (NBO) System Training Site at the Department of Psychiatry, UW School of Medicine and Public Health.
 Sarah is engaged with all aspects of the Capstone Certificate Program, and provides instruction for the program on attachment, the intersection of attachment and exposure to trauma in the early years, trauma principles and treatment for very young children, secondary traumatic stress, and the Newborn Behavioral Observations (NBO) System.
 She provides reflective consultation for clinicians who are in the Wisconsin Child Parent Psychotherapy (CPP) Learning Community and for licensed mental health professionals in the Capstone Certificate Program.
 She is endorsed as an Infant Mental Health Clinical Mentor by the Wisconsin Alliance for Infant Mental Health.
-Sarah has worked in the field of mental health for over thirty years as a psychotherapist, reflective consultant and educator, specializing in infant and early childhood mental health and trauma treatment for very young children and their parents.
+Sarah has worked in the field of mental health for over thirty years as a psychotherapist, reflective consultant and educator specializing in infant and early childhood mental health and trauma treatment for very young children and their parents.
 She has previously worked as a psychotherapist at Group Health Cooperative and at the Mental Health Center of Dane County (now Journey Mental Health Center), where she coordinated and supervised the Family Preservation Program, provided office-based and in-home psychotherapy, and supervised Family Support Specialists, mental health therapists, graduate students and post-graduate interns working toward licensure.
-She has also served as an Assistance Faculty Associate and Field Instructor for the UW School of Social Work.
+She has also served as an Assistant Faculty Associate and Field Instructor for the UW School of Social Work.
 Sarah completed her Master of Science in Social Work degree at the University of Wisconsin-Madison, and the Infant, Early Childhood and Family Mental Health Certificate Program.
 She is on the National Roster of Child Parent Psychotherapy Providers and Trainers, and is a Wisconsin State Trainer for Child Parent Psychotherapy.
-Sarah has worked with faculty of the Brazelton Institute at Boston Children’s Hospital to become endorsed as a Newborn Behavioral Observations (NBO) System trainer.
+Sarah has worked with faculty of the Brazelton Institute at Boston Children’s Hospital to become endorsed as a Newborn Behavioral Observations (NBO) System Trainer.
 Sarah has participated in Mindfulness Based Stress Reduction Professional Training with Jon Kabat-Zinn from the University of Massachusetts Center for Mindfulness, practices mindful meditation and uses mindfulness and mindful meditation in her work.

 Contact: